nickorlow/nickorlow/README.md

 Current CTO at Comp Wallet Corp.

-Current SWE Intern at The Home Depot
+Former SWE Intern at The Home Depot

+Former Data Science Intern at Expedia Group

 Current Computer Science student at The University of Texas at Austin.